What is Google Vault?

 It’s understandable that some users see Vault as a backup tool but it shouldn’t be used as a backup solution or recovery system.
 Users can store data for as long as it’s required, but once it is deleted, there is no recovery.
 The primary functions of Google Vault is for eDiscovery and investigations.

-If an organisation deletes a user from G Suite, all of the associated data will be removed from Google’s servers, including the user’s Vault archive.
+If an organisation deletes a user from Google Workspace (G Suite), all of the associated data will be removed from Google’s servers, including the user’s Vault archive.

 Google states that: “If a user leaves your organization and you want to continue preserving that user’s data in Google Vault, a Google Apps administrator should suspend the user’s account.
 Email data is preserved for a suspended account, but the account can receive no new mail.
 Note that suspended accounts are billed the same as active accounts.”

-There are a number of strong third-party backup solutions for G Suite that back up your data cloud-to-cloud.
+There are a number of strong third-party backup solutions for Google Workspace (G Suite) that back up your data cloud-to-cloud.
 Having a service like this in place acts as a strong complement to a well-configured Google Vault.
-We tend to recommend Backupify for G Suite backup but others are of course available.
+If you are interested cloud-to-cloud data backup, you can find out more here, and get in touch with us via the details below if you would like help configuring and managing.

-If you would like any further information about Google Vault, or would just like to find out more about G Suite in general, please don’t hesitate to get in touch via email@example.com.
-We would be delighted to have a chat.
+If you would like any further information about Google Vault, or would just like to find out more about Google Workspace in general, please don’t hesitate to get in touch via firstname.lastname@example.org or 0333 789 0102.
+We would be delighted to have a chat about how we can help you make the move, and make the most of Workspace (G Suite).